SanderDeB/Passive-Shoulder-Exoskeletons-More-Effective-in-the-Lab-than-in-the-Field-/README.md

-# TNSRE: Passive Shoulder Exoskeletons: More Effective in the Lab than in the Field?
+# TNSRE: Passive Shoulder Exoskeletons in the Field